ChenRunjin/ChenRunjin.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a second-year Ph.D. student at the [University of Texas at Austin](https://www.utexas.edu), advised by [Prof. Zhangyang Wang](https://vita-group.github.io/group.html).
-Since March 2025, I have been working as a Research Fellow at Anthropic.
+I am a Member of Technical Staff at Anthropic.
+I am also a Ph.D. student at the [University of Texas at Austin](https://www.utexas.edu), advised by [Prof. Zhangyang Wang](https://vita-group.github.io/group.html).
 Prior to that, I received my M.S. and B.S. degrees from Shanghai Jiao Tong University (SJTU) in 2023 and 2020, respectively.
-My current research interests lie in **LLM safety, alignment and reasoning**.
-If you’re interested in my work, feel free to contact me.
+My current research interests lie in **LLM Interpretability, safety and alignment**.
+If you're interested in my work, feel free to contact me.